nestordemeure/nestordemeure.github.io/content/writing/guides/presentation.md

 ## Voilà!

 And voilà!
-This might seem like a lot, but it boils down to keeping your slides organized and concise, then rehearsing them until you are confident in your delivery.
+This might seem like a lot, but it boils down to keeping your slides clear, organized and concise, then rehearsing them until you are confident in your delivery.
 Now go forth and present; practice makes perfect, and in a couple of talks, you will be fantastic[^mine]!

 [^mine]: The curious reader will find slides and recordings of some of my presentations (of *very* varied quality) [here](/about/research/#talks).